chengluyu/ibm-plex-mono-ligatures/README.md

 * Dec 13, 2017: add support for `->`.
 * Dec 15, 2017: add support for `=>` and `!=`.
+* Dec 17, 2017: add alternate glyphs replacement for 'g' and '0'.

 ## LICENSE